 Originally Published April 2017.

 Sometime recipe inspiration can come right to your front door.
 Literally.

 That notion intrigued me and they sounded quite delicious.
-They must have been quite delectable because a week or so later Jennifer dropped another package off at my font door (yes, I shop online a bit too much) and said that she was headed to the Hungry Heart for another pecan bar.
-They must be addictive.
+They must have been quite delectable because a week or so later Jennifer dropped another package off at my front door (yes, I shop online a bit too much).

 I have a feeling that this version of the recipe might become just as popular as the original!
 Give them a try and see what you think.